thebkv/bkv/isaiah09.md

 They are the afflicted northern territory.

 That is enough to establish their minimum role in the passage.
-We do not need to turn each tribe into a separate inner faculty before hearing what Isaiah is doing with them.
+We do not need to turn each tribe into a separate inner faculty before seeing how Isaiah is them.

 These are places that have been hit.